With the legalization of cannabis, condominium associations are faced with an important choice: how to…

-To follow up on our last article, we’ll show you here how you can try to understand your indoor air quality situation, whether your home is new or not.
-We will help you review your concerns about the health of your loved ones and any contaminants that may be inside the walls of your home.
-You will not need very specialized tools for this exercise: your senses with your sense of smell in the lead will suffice to answer our few questions.
-Read our second article on air quality and see how air quality problems are not waiting for a house to be old to happen.
+How can you understand your indoor air quality situation, whether your home is new or not?
+In this capsule we will help you review your concerns about the health of your loved ones and the different contaminants that can be found inside your home.
+You won’t need any specialized tools.
+Your senses and especially your sense of smell will suffer greatly to answer our few questions.
+Read our article or watch our video and see how air quality problems don’t wait until a house is old to occur.

 Although it is not designed to detect allergies or to determine your sensitivity to different chemical substances, our short questionnaire will give you a brief overview of the concerns and health situation of members of your household.
 You will also have a good idea of whether you are dealing with biological or chemical type contaminants.